GemBoxLtd/GemBox.Imaging.Examples/README.md

 ## Installation

-You can download GemBox.Imaging from [NuGet 📦](https://www.nuget.org/packages/GemBox.Imaging/) or from [BugFixes 🛠️](https://www.gemboxsoftware.com/imaging/downloads/bugfixes.html).
+You can download GemBox.Imaging from [NuGet 📦](https://www.nuget.org/packages/GemBox.Imaging/) or from [Downloads 🛠️](https://www.gemboxsoftware.com/imaging/downloads/).

 ## Resources